ryanallen82/cs6035-websec-proj/README.md

 ```bash
 cd hackmail && npm install && npm start
 ```
-### Open the HTML files in a browser to witness the exploits!
+### Open the HTML files in a browser to see the exploits